chopley/spark_social_network_analysis/README.md

 ### Neo4J data importation
 After the social network data are created by the Apache Spark process the can be imported into Neo4J.

-This can be done using the native Neo4J language Cypher, however since the audience for this tutorial are likely to be interested in large data bulk loading I give an example using the *neo4j-import* bulk-loader.
+This can be done using the native Neo4J language *Cypher*, however since the audience for this tutorial are likely to be interested in large data bulk loading I use the *neo4j-import* bulk-loader.

 First we remove any remnants of the graph in the current directory (in case you have run the graph importation previously)